-The undersigned appoints Sanjay S. Shukla, M.D., M.S. and Nancy E. Denyes (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of aTyr Pharma, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the Offices of aTyr Pharma, Inc., 3545 John Hopkins Court, Sulte #250 San Diego, California 92121, on Wednesday, May 6, 2020 at 8:30 a.m.
-(PDT) and all adjournments thereof.
+The undersigned appoints Sanjay S. Shuka, M.D., M.S. and Nancy E. Denyes (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of a Tyr Pharma, Inc., a Delaware corporation (the Company"), the undersigned is entitled to vde at the Annual Meeting of Stockhoders of the Company to be held virtually via live webcast, on Wednesday, May 6, 2020 at 8:30 a.m.
+(PDT) and all adjournments thereo